Pages

 8. See details at the blog here "Direct Democracy at the Local Level"

-How does it start on the internet?
+How does it start on the Internet?

 1. Voting websites exist now and could form the basis for the needed software.